samyarmodabber/lecturenotes-deeprl/deeprl/3-MF/5-DDPG.md

 The learned policy $\pi_\theta(s, a)$ is **stochastic**.
 This generates a lot of **variance** in the obtained returns, therefore in the gradients.
 This can greatly impair learning (bad convergence) and slow it down (sample complexity).
 We would not have this problem if the policy was **deterministic** as in off-policy methods.

-The objective function that we tried to minimize until now is :
+The objective function that we tried to maximize until now is :

 $$
     \mathcal{J}(\theta) =  \mathbb{E}_{\tau \sim \rho_\theta}[R(\tau)]